 Contact Dr. Michael T. Mengak

-Research focuses on natural history and ecology of woodrats (Allegheny and Key Largo); distribution and economic impact of wild pigs; inventory and monitoring of mammals; and nuisance wildlife management.
+Research focuses on human dimensions aspects of wild pigs; management and economic impact of wild pigs; nuisance wildlife management, natural history and ecology of woodrats (Allegheny and Key Largo); and, inventory and monitoring of mammals.

 Conduct a survey of historical sites in Virginia for the presence of Allegheny woodrats.
 Collect biological data on individuals captured and habitat/landscape date for each site sampled.